TylerAngelier/vimwiki/content/Interview.md

 - What is deadlock?

-Inside a database...one...way I look at it...there's a...sql statement...locking the table, to insert the data.
-Another statement, tries to lock, deadlocked, being locked.

 - What is a race condition?

 - How is a linked list different than an array?

 > IaC

-Terraform, define stuff you want.
-Define state file, go through and create that infra.
-Keep it as a certain state.
-Make a change to the file, your terraform code, differences.

 > Terraform, CFM

-CFM is more yaml, CFM is aws' version, terraform is hashicorp.

 > How cross cloud is tf?

-Seemed to be fine...
-Just define things, choose a different provider?

 > Different resources?

-Yeah...they do... different syntax?
-You just go along...GCP calls compute, what you're

-##

-Being admin...instrumentation, logging

-> Logs look normal

 ## Programming

 - Difference between a stack and a queue?

-Stack, filo

 - When might you use a stack?